Raúl González: Al Sadd

-On 12 May 2012, it was announced Raúl had signed a deal with Qatari side Al Sadd for the 2012–13 Qatar Stars League season.
-He played his first competitive match for the club on 5 August in the 2012 Sheikh Jassem Cup, scoring a penalty in extra time in order to secure a 2–0 win against Mesaimeer.
+On 12 May 2012, it was announced Raúl had signed a deal with Qatari Football Club Al Sadd for the 2012–13 Qatar Stars League season.
+He played his first competitive match for the club on 5 August in the 2012 Sheikh Jassim Cup, scoring a penalty in extra time in order to secure a 2–0 win against Mesaimeer.
 The veteran also took on the role of captain after Abdulla Koni was substituted.
 On 13 April 2013, Raúl captained Al Sadd to the 2012–13 Qatar Stars League title.
 Raúl scored 9 goals in 22 appearances to help Al Sadd win their first title in five years.
-He was also presented with the post-season QFA-sanctioned Fair Play Award in May 2013.
+He scored in the 2013 Emir of Qatar Cup final defeat to Al Rayyan.
+Raúl was also presented with the post-season QFA-sanctioned Fair Play Award in May 2013, while he had also been shortlisted for QSL Player of the Year award.

 On 22 August 2013, Raúl played for Real Madrid in the first half of the Trofeo Santiago Bernabéu and scored the first goal.
 He then played the second half for Al Sadd as Real Madrid won 5–0.
 On 5 March 2014, Raúl announced he would retire from professional football at the end of the Qatari football season.

 New York Cosmos

 On 30 October 2014, Raúl returned to professional football and signed with the New York Cosmos in the United States.
 He made his North American Soccer League (NASL) debut on 4 April 2015 in a 1–0 win against the Fort Lauderdale Strikers, partially owned by his former Real Madrid strike partner Ronaldo, leaving with a hamstring injury in the second half.
 The following week, at the Indy Eleven, he scored his first goal to equalise in a 1–1 draw.
 Raúl scored four times as the undefeated Cosmos won the spring season with five wins and five draws.

 On 16 October 2015, it was again announced Raúl would retire at the end of the season.
 The Cosmos finished with the best regular season record, winning the North American Supporters' Trophy.
 On 7 November, he scored the winning goal as his team came from behind to win 2–1 against the Strikers in the semi-finals, earning a place at Soccer Bowl 2015, which they won 3–2 against the Ottawa Fury eight days later.
+Raúl set up the third and final goal for Gaston Cellerino's hat-trick.
 He reiterated his decision to retire after the Soccer Bowl.